HKN-UCSD/hkn-server/backend/guides/logging/logging_rules.md

 ## 1. Logging a method:

-- Always use @LogMethod decorator to log a method, whether that method be a handler for an endpoint (in controllers) or a service method.
 - For @LogMethod, you must include a level which is one of **error, warn, info** or **debug**, and a message.
 - Optionally, you can include a third parameter to add more information to the log.
 This third parameter is a JS object, where the key is the label of the info you want to include, and value is the info itself (of type string).